vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     * Management Cluster Name: Name for your management cluster.
     * Control Plane Endpoint Provider: Select NSX Advanced Load Balancer for Control Plane HA.
     * Control Plane Endpoint: This is an optional field.
 If left blank, NSX Advanced Load Balancer will assign an IP address from the pool “tkg_cluster_vip_pg” created earlier.
-        If you need to provide an IP address, pick an IP address from “tkg_cluster_vip_pg”  static IP pools configured in AVI and ensure that the IP address is unused.
+        If you need to provide an IP address, pick an IP address from “tkg_cluster_vip_pg”  static IP pools configured in NSX_ALB and ensure that the IP address is unused.
     * Machine Health Checks: Enable.
 You can activate or deactivate MachineHealthCheck on clusters after deployment by using the CLI.
 For instructions, see [Configure Machine Health Checks for Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-cluster-lifecycle-configure-health-checks.html).

     * Enable Audit Logging: Enable for audit logging for Kubernetes API server and node VMs.
 Choose as per your environment needs.
 For more information, see [Audit Logging](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-troubleshooting-tkg-audit-logging.html).